vehicle-lang/tutorial/src/chapters/2-language.md

 One of the main advantages of Vehicle is that it can be used to state and prove specifications that describe the network’s behaviour over an infinite set of values.
 We have already seen the `forall` operator used in the declaration `validInput` -- however, there it was quantifying over a finite number of indices.

-The `forall` in the property above is a very different beast as it is quantifying over an "infinite" number of `Vector Rat 5`s.
-The definition of `property3` brings a new variable `x` of type `Vector Rat 5` into scope.
-The variable `x` has no assigned value and therefore represents an arbitrary input of that type.
+The `forall` in the property above is a very different beast as it is quantifying over an “infinite” number of values of type `Tensor Real [5]`.
+The definition of `property3` brings a new variable `x` of type `Tensor Real [5]` into scope.
+The variable `x` has no assigned value, but represents an arbitrary input of that type.

 Vehicle also has a matching quantifer `exists`.